wangyihaier/MCW-Internet-of-Things/Whiteboard design session/WDS-trainer-guide-Internet-of-Things.md

 1. How would you structure the output of blobs from your stream-processing component?
 Draw an example hierarchy.

     *One approach is to use a hierarchy with the year at the root, followed month, day, and hour.
-This structure is interpreted byH when declaring an external table (so the files within the folder do not need to also contain the year, month, day, and hour data).*
+This structure is interpreted when declaring an external table (so the files within the folder do not need to also contain the year, month, day, and hour data).*

     * year = 2015
     * month = 12